BAY LAKE TOWER AT DISNEY’S CONTEMPORARY RESORT

-- Changes it reflects to the recent layout of the typical Disney Vacation Club villas makes it among the most livable of DVC one bedroom villas.
+- Its layout makes it among the most livable of DVC one bedroom villas.

-- The kitchen/dining/living room area has been both widened and deepened.
+- The kitchen/dining/living room area is wider and deeper than most

-- This space has been used to add both a second full bath to One-bedroom villas, and enough living space in the living room that it can be used even if the fold-out sleeper sofa is being used.
+- This extra space has been used to add both a second full bath to One Bedroom villas, and enough living space in the living room that it can be used even if the fold-out sleeper sofa is being used.

 Bay Lake Tower also has some distinctive negatives.